1850 Atlantic hurricane season: Hurricane Two

 The storm's effects quickly spread northward.
 Winds at Philadelphia began to increase in the morning on July 18, becoming severe by the evening hours.
 Air pressure fell to 993 mbar early on July 19 as the hurricane's center passed to the west, and the city received more than 4 in of rainfall.
 The storm wrought significant damage throughout the city, including to trees, signs, and structures.
 A number of houses were demolished, and many more—including a large brick building near Rittenhouse Square—suffered damage.
 Major freshwater flooding was observed in the area, especially along the Schuylkill River, which rapidly rose to its highest level since 1838.
 A large quantity of lumber was swept away, and several docks were submerged.
 Their "worst apprehensions realized", hundreds of residents worked hurriedly to mitigate damage from the flooding.
 Bridges over the river at Phoenixville were washed away, resulting in the deaths of four individuals.
 A lock of a dam upstream of Phoenixville gave way, destroying a boat and killing its occupants.
 Four men and a child reportedly drowned on the river's banks near Conshohocken.
 Railways were covered with up to 3 feet of water in low-lying spots.
 Numerous small craft capsized on the Schuylkill and Delaware rivers.
 Overall, 20 people died in various storm-related tragedies along the Schuylkill.

 The hurricane took a heavy toll on agriculture in the Mid-Atlantic states.
-Rampant flooding outside Philadelphia destroyed fruit orchards, and in nearby Burlington, New Jersey, strong winds and heavy rainfall inflicted significant damage to crops on the night of July 18, leaving entire fields of corn blown down.
+Flooding outside Philadelphia destroyed fruit orchards, and in nearby Burlington, New Jersey, strong winds and heavy rainfall inflicted significant damage to crops on the night of July 18, leaving entire fields of corn blown down.
 The Delaware River burst its banks at Burlington, inundating nearby lowlands.
 Notable flooding also took place along the Lehigh River.
-Telegraph lines north of Philadelphia were crippled, limiting communications in the storm's aftermath.
+Telegraph lines north of Philadelphia were damaged, limiting communications in the storm's aftermath.
 Throughout the region, downed trees blocked railways.